 – Feeling of Betrayal – Since the individuals have no power over who posts their information online, or what is being talked about them, they may feel desperate to get that information taken down from the web.
 Above all, when it does get removed, there are dozens of people who have already seen it.

-– Hasty Gawkers – The nature of cyberbullying is public as there are several more bystanders when compared with traditional bullying.
-This drastically increases the impact of the bullying and becomes more enticing for a cyberbully.
+– Hasty Gawkers – The nature of cyberbullying is public, as there are several more bystanders when compared with traditional bullying.
+This drastically increases the impact of bullying and becomes more enticing for a cyberbully.

-All these factors maximize the evildoers’ agenda and are the primary reasons why prevention of cyberbullying has to be taken seriously.
+All these factors maximize the evildoers” plan and are the primary reasons why the prevention of cyberbullying has to be taken seriously.
 After all, a staggering 34% of students have reported experiencing cyberbullying.
 If that’s not troubling and worrisome, then I don’t know what is.

 Preventing cyberbullying takes more than being sympathetic to the victim.
 It requires creating awareness and educating teens about the negative impacts of cyberbullying and encouraging the victims to speak up.
 It is easier said than done since adolescent girls are more likely to have experienced cyberbullying in their lifetime (40.6% compared to 28.2%).

 The type of cyberbullying tends to be different among genders; girls are more likely to post mean comments online, while boys are more likely to post hurtful pictures or videos online.